yl540016/Starbucks_Scraping/README.md

 # Starbucks_Scraping
-Scrape menu of beverages and images
+Scraped menu of beverages and images on the Starbucks Website

 TO-Do List
 * Get names of beverages